Contrast-Security-OSS/cargo-cats/README.md

 ## Delete OpenSearch logs

-If required, you can expose your `opensearch-node` service and run the following to check indices and then select which to delete:
+If required, you can expose your `opensearch-node` service and run the following to check indices for select which to delete:
 ```bash
 curl -u <username>:<password> "https://<opensearch-node.domain>/_cat/indices?v"
 ```